Tuesday, October 13, 2020

 “What are you doing?” she asked.

-“I have a surprise for you,” he replied, sounding very happy about it.
+“I have a surprise for you,” he replied, sounding nearly giddy.
 The noise of eating surrounded them now and the aroma was thicker than ever.
 He sat her down and pulled his paw away from her eyes.
 “Enjoy.”

-The first thing Terra saw was a stack of flat, white, square boxes piled by the fire.
+Terra saw a stack of flat, white, square boxes piled by the fire.
 She tilted her head in confusion, until she saw that they had on their tops a picture of a moustachioed Blumaroo.
 Her face lit up.
-“No way!” she said.
+“We’re having a pizza party?”

-“I thought it would be more familiar fare to you than what you have been eating lately.”
-Isengrim said as he opened up another box and pulled out a slice of cheesesteak pizza.
-“And I, too, enjoy it.”
+“I thought it would be a fitting feast to celebrate our return—and our doings in Caxton Bank,” Isengrim said as he opened up another box and pulled out a slice of cheesesteak pizza.
 In one bite, half of it was gone down his gullet.

 “Sire!” a Werelupe said, patting his shoulder as she strolled past with a thick slice of pizza.
 “Thank you for the most excellent supper!”